Well it’s not completely new, some of these songs I have been working on for years, but it is newly packaged so that’s new enough.

 Also in the pipeline is a mixtape/album of a number of recordings I have been working on at home with the help (?) of my kids and my musical friend and fabulous singer Havalina.
 The songs have really no common theme it’s a scrapbook of things that i just want to scoop together and tidy up before they get left behind as I move onto other projects.
 I’m going to record the final master of these songs onto a cassette tape and release that.
 I am very enthused by cassette tapes right now, the mechanical horse of sound, I completely agree with Bob Leggitt over at Tape Tardis, that cassette tape pleasantly “re-organises the frequency range and colours a recording … it softens, roughens, cushions, compresses the sound.
 Subtly and randomly adds micro-pitch fluctuations.”
 There is also a satisfying sense of having created something real when it gets turned into a physical analogue object be it a tape or a record, something that will last, something of substance.
 An added bonus is that the imperfections of the medium might help to obscure slightly the imperfections of the work they contain.

-Here’s a demo version of side A which i am currently working on, probably it will be finished in a couple more months:
+Here’s a demo version of side A which i am currently working on, probably it will be finished in a couple more months. [update: this is now also on bandcamp 🙂]

 These are all released through my band “Muletonic” which is just me and sometimes Havalina and whoever else wants to join us for the ride.